mehulagg/gitlab/doc/administration/audit_events.md

 Project events can also be accessed via the [Project Audit Events API](../api/audit_events.md#project-audit-events).

-Project events are limited to a 30-day period.
+Project event queries are limited to a maximum of 30 days.

 ### Instance events **(PREMIUM ONLY)**